 Chipped teeth are not fun, and knowing the options for treating a chipped tooth is important for keeping your smile intact.
 There are a few things you should know about the risks that can lead to a chipped tooth, along with understanding whether you’re dealing with an emergency dental situation or not.
 Treating a chipped tooth might seem stressful at first, but you’ll be able to maintain a great smile with assistance.

 What Causes Tooth Chips and Cracks

-Teeth undergo a lot of stress on a daily basis, and they’re expected to hold up to this for decades.
-It makes sense that they wear down over time, and become weaker as you get older.
+Teeth undergo a lot of stress daily, and they’re expected to hold up to this for decades.
+It makes sense that they wear down over time and become weaker as you get older.
 Good dental hygiene helps a lot with keeping your smile healthy over the years, but your lifestyle, genetics, and medical status also play a role in the resiliency of your teeth.
 Some conditions result in weaker teeth or may have an effect that reaches the teeth.